-If you have not yet pledged to this year’s Diocesan Services Fund, please do so now!
+The 2018 appeal for the Diocesan Services Fund has begun; please donate now!
 There are over 60 ministries in the Archdiocese of Galveston-Houston that depend upon the support of generous parishioners like you.

 Already signed up for Online Giving?
 You can make your pledge right through your Online Giving account.

 The support of our parish for the Diocesan Services Fund helps provide services, evangelization, and outreach to the greater Houston community as well as to those in our area.

 My dear friends in Christ, Pope Francis has urged all of us to not fall into indifference, but to become active instruments of mercy.
 Our Holy Father asks us to reflect on the life of Christ who is our model for corporal works of mercy.
 Through the Diocesan Services Fund (DSF) we are able to be instruments of mercy to thousands in our Archdiocese who are sick, poor, imprisoned, elderly or facing a crisis in their lives, such as the one caused for so many by Hurricane Harvey.

 During and after this devastating storm, many of you were instruments of mercy to your neighbors, friends, and even strangers, offering comfort and compassion.
 I know many of you rolled up your sleeves and helped people rebuild their homes and businesses.
 I am proud of all of you for being God’s hands to perform gestures of great love and compassion.
 Supported by DSF, Catholic Charities served as the Archdiocese’s major disaster response organization, serving more than 15,000 people in the immediate aftermath of the storm.
 They are still at work offering long-term recovery services.
 San José Clinic, also supported by DSF, provided medical care to over 1,800 people.